 With GoDaddy, this is $7-9 per domain name.
 With NameCheap, it’s totally free.
 Disregarding GoDaddy’s “first-year” prices, this means a .com would cost you $22/year with GoDaddy with private whois and $11 with NameCheap.
 Double the price.

 I have not ventured into many other addon/extra services, to be honest, but I also know that NameCheap provides free email forwarding services.Try NameCheap for Domain Registration!

 Principles and Ethics

-GoDaddy has a history of not-so-nice public incidents.
-This alone may not be enough reason for people to leave GoDaddy behind, but it certainly does add to the aforementioned issues.
+The very fact that I have to include a section on ethics is a little depressing, but GoDaddy has a history of not-so-nice public incidents.
+This alone may not be enough reason for people to leave GoDaddy behind, but it certainly does add to the aforementioned issues I pointed out.

 In 2012, the internet was fighting a restrictive law that advocated less openness and more regulation for the internet.
 GoDaddy supported this regulation while NameCheap fought it alongside the Electronic Frontier Foundation (EFF).

 I thought about adding this section to the “Ethics” section above, but I felt it would be unfair since upselling isn’t exactly “unethical”.
 However, the way GoDaddy generally does it is appalling.
 Their control panel is filled with messages everywhere enticing you to add this service or that one.
 When buying a new domain name they auto-add privacy protection to your purchase and then try to explain to you why they did that and put the fear of God into you so that you’d take them up on the upsell.
 Some people may think it’s all okay but I just feel they’re way too pushy.